karttur/geoimagine/_posts/2018/2018-09-06-putinplace-fork-clone-desktop-git.markdown

 ## Introduction

-As you (most likely) do not have the right to edit, manage and update Karttur´s GitHub repositories and it's GeoImagine Framework packages, you can not make use of <span class='app'>Eclipse</span> ability to stage, commit and push changes.
-It is instead recommended that you clone GeoImagine Framework using Git command line or <span class='app'>GitHub Desktop</span> to a stand alone project outside of <span class='app'>Eclipse</span>.
-And then [import](../putinplace-import-project-eclipse) or [copy](../putinplace-copy-project-eclipse) the Framework project to <span class='app'>Eclipse</span> separately.

-### Cloning

-The cloning done in this post (using <span class='app'>GitHub Deskop</span> or the command line tool <span class='terminalapp'>git</span>) is no different compared to using <span class='app'>Eclipse</span> as in the post on [Git clone with Eclipse](../putinplace-clone-eclipse).
-But because you can not (unless you are me, TG) stage, commit and push changes back to the online GitHub repository, using <span class='app'>Eclipse</span> for cloning has no real point.
-In general <span class='app'>GitHub Deskop</span> is a superior app for Git management compared to Eclipse.
-And if you prefer to run Git from the commandline, then there is <span class='terminalapp'>git</span>).
+This post describes how to setup your own mirror (or _fork_) of Karttur´s GeoImagine Framework on GitHub.com, clone it to you local system, track your own changes as well as updates at Karttur's upstream repo and suggest improvements.
+The most efficient setup is using [git terminal tool](../../develop/develop-commandline), but it also works with [GitHub Desktop](https://desktop.github.com); both alternatives are described in the post [Git clone with GitHub Desktop and terminal]((../putinplace-clone-desktop-git)).
+But in this post you will first _fork_ the complete Framework and then clone it from a GitHub account that you have access to.
+This means that you can push any changes you make to your online repo, and then send a pull request to Karttur with a suggestion to incorporate your changes in the original code.
+Further, you can follow, and update your own mirror with, changes made in the Framework at [github.com/karttur](https://github.com/karttur).

+This post is a summary of my blog on [git command line](https://karttur.github.io/git-vcs/) contains detailed tutorials on how to use <span class='terminalapp'>git</span>, including a tutorial on [Forking repositories](https://karttur.github.io/git-vcs/git/git-forks/), and then ends with a post on [git for Karttur's GeoImagine Framework](https://karttur.github.io/git-vcs/git/git-karttur-geoimagine-clone/).

 ## Prerequisits

-For cloning Karttur's GeoImagine Framework from [GitHub.com](https://github.com) all you need is a GitHub account.
+To _fork_ a mirror of Karttur's GeoImagine Framework that you can control, you must have your own GitHub account.
+[GitHub.com](https://github.com).
 You then either use [<span class='app'>GitHub Desktop</span>](https://desktop.github.com) or the [<span class='terminalapp'>git</span> commandline tool](../../develop/develop-commandline/).

 ## Karttur's GitHub repository